 People of Concern

-Operational environmentThe situations in the two main countries of origin for refugees in Kenya, (Somalia and South Sudan), the emerging crisis in Ethiopia and the unclear future in Democratic Republic of the Congo, will continue to influence the refugee response in Kenya.
-The COVID-19 pandemic in Kenya in 2020, which resulted in major restrictions of humanitarian access and a general lockdown in operational areas, limited the scope of activities to critical basic services and adversely affected livelihoods and socio-economic gains made for refugees and host communities in previous years.
+Operational environmentThe situations in the two main countries of origin for refugees in Kenya (Somalia and South Sudan), the emerging crisis in Ethiopia and the unclear future in Democratic Republic of the Congo, will continue to influence the refugee response in Kenya.
+The COVID-19 pandemic in Kenya in 2020, which resulted in major restrictions of humanitarian access and general lockdown in operational areas, limited the scope of activities to critical basic services and adversely affected livelihoods and socio-economic gains made for refugees and host communities in previous years.
 This notwithstanding, the implementation of the Global Compact on Refugees agenda for inclusion and comprehensive solutions will continue, albeit on a scale commensurate to the resources available.
-Kenya will continue to provide asylum to half a million people of concern–422,104 of whom live in camps and 80,817 of whom are based in urban centers–with its borders remaining open, unless international travel continues to be curtailed to control repeated outbreaks of the pandemic.
+Kenya will continue to provide asylum to half a million people of concern – 422,104 of whom live in camps and 80,817 of whom are based in urban centers – with its borders remaining open, unless international travel continues to be curtailed to control repeated outbreaks of the pandemic.

 Through RAS, the Government will take the lead on refugee protection, in line with its mandate and with support from UNHCR.
-The Office will benefit from the renewed memorandum of understanding for the Security Partnership Project and will work to ensure the civilian and humanitarian character of refugee camps and settlements.
+The renewed memorandum of understanding for the Security Partnership Project will support the Government to provide safety and security in the camps, and UNHCR and the Government will work together to ensure the civilian and humanitarian character of refugee camps and settlements.
 Partnership with the Government at county level will be guided by the Comprehensive Refugee Response Framework to ensure that beneficiaries have access to basic services in Nairobi, Turkana and Garissa counties, in addition to supporting host communities.
-UNHCR will also support counties in the implementation of their respective plans – the Kalobeyei Integrated Socioeconomic Development Plan and the Garissa Integrated Socioeconomic Development Plan (which are integrated into the County Integrated Development Plans) – and provide technical assistance as needed.
+UNHCR will also support counties in the implementation of their respective plans – the Kalobeyei Integrated Socioeconomic Development Plan and the Garissa Integrated Socioeconomic Development Plan – into which refugee settlements have been included, and provide technical assistance as needed.
 Under the leadership of the Resident Coordinator’s Office, participation in the 2018-2022 United Nations Sustainable Development Cooperation Framework, including for coordination, implementation, monitoring and reporting purposed will be a key priority.

 Key prioritiesUNHCR will work with the Government and other stakeholders to ensure access to basic services in addition to the COVID-19 pandemic response, including health, water, sanitation and hygiene services, shelter and education.
 Protection services such as prevention and response to gender-based violence, support to children, and services for persons with specific protection concerns, including older persons, persons with disabilities and women at risk will also be available to people of concern.
 UNHCR will also continue to work with the Government of Kenya on the reduction of statelessness in order to advocate for the registration of the Shona and Pemba communities.